Anatomiclab/GastroFLOW/README.md

 Script Outputs:

-report_pos_.csv: A .csv file containing the predictions of WSIs as positive (CA) by GCNet.
+report_pos_.csv: A .csv file containing the cases' WSIs predicted as positive (CA) by the GCNet model.

-requireTile_.csv: A .csv file containing the predictions of WSIs as negative (non-CA) by GCNet.
+requireTile_.csv: A .csv file containing the cases' WSIs predicted as negative (non-CA) by the GCNet model.

+Those lists contain the case ID, malignancy prediction scores computed from 11 MLP networks ensembled as GCNet, the case WSIs' prediction **("positive" indicates CA, while "negative" indicate non-CA)**, and the mean malignancy scores of 11 MLP networks ensembled as GCNet.

 ### GCNet with Tile Data